 Wipe the smooth steel rods with a clean rag or paper towel.
 The linear bushings leave a solid lubricant that builds up over time.
-Hearing squeaking noises while the printer is printing is likely a sign that the smooth rods need to be cleaned.
-NOTE: Never apply any lubricant or cleaning agent to the smooth rods; the bushings are self-lubricating.
+If you begin hearing squeaking noises while the printer is printing, this is likely a sign that the smooth rods need to be cleaned.
+NOTE: never apply any lubricant or cleaning agent to the smooth rods; the bushings are self lubricating.